ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 - **High Usage Limits:** Non-deterministic variants support extensive operations per key - approximately 4 billion for `ipcrypt-nd` and 18 quintillion for `ipcrypt-ndx` - far exceeding typical cryptographic limits while maintaining compact outputs.

-- **Format Preservation (Deterministic):** The `ipcrypt-deterministic` variant produces valid IP addresses, enabling seamless integration with existing network tools that validate IP formats (see {{format-preservation}}).
+- **Format Preservation (Deterministic):** The `ipcrypt-deterministic` variant produces valid IP addresses, enabling seamless integration with existing network tools that validate IP formats (see {{format-preservation-and-limitations}}).

 - **Interoperability:** By following the recommendations from this specification, implementations can reliably encrypt and decrypt IP addresses in a compatible way across different systems and vendors.

 These specialized encryption methods unlock several critical use cases:

-- **Privacy Protection:** They prevent the exposure of sensitive user information in logs, analytics data, and network measurements ({{!RFC6973}}).
+- **Privacy Protection:** They prevent the exposure of sensitive user information to third parties in logs, analytics data, and network measurements ({{!RFC6973}}).
+Note that protection is specifically against parties without key access; the key holder retains full decryption capability.

 - **Correlation Attack Resistance:** While deterministic encryption can reveal repeated inputs, the non-deterministic variants leverage random tweaks to hide patterns and enhance confidentiality (see {{non-deterministic-encryption}}).

-- **Privacy-Preserving Analytics:** Encrypted IP addresses can be used directly for operations such as counting unique clients, rate limiting, or deduplication—without needing to reveal or access the original values.
+- **Privacy-Preserving Analytics:** Encrypted IP addresses can be used directly for operations such as counting unique clients, rate limiting, or deduplication—without needing to reveal the original values to third-party processors.
+Note that network hierarchy and geographic relationships are not preserved.

 - **Seamless Third-Party Integration:** Encrypted IPs can act as privacy-preserving identifiers when interacting with untrusted services, cloud providers, or external platforms.